jdodson/vgswebring/README.md

 # Video Game Site Webring

-Is a platform for discovering retro video game & other non top 20 video game sites.
+Is a platform for discovering video game sites you've never heard of.

 # Include the webring on your site or share it on social